 Section 107(2) clearly violates the Establishment Clause under the controlling test announced in Lemon v.
 Kurtzman, 403 U.S. 602, 612-13 (1971), which the Government correctly identifies as the correct legal standard.
 In the first place, tax breaks for ministers that are not neutral and available generally to other taxpayers do not have a secular purpose.
-The exclusion for cash housing allowances paid to ministers is provided only to the clergy and it was never intended to abate any substantial government-imposed burden on religion, as Representative Mack's contemporaneous remarks clearly show.
-On the contrary, the Government acknowledges that § 107(2) was enacted to provide additional tax benefits exclusively to ministers, who did not receive in-kind housing from their churches.
-Section 107(2), therefore, by all accounts was intended to benefit religion, as the district court concluded.
+The exclusion for cash housing allowances paid to ministers is provided only to the clergy and it was never intended to abate any substantial government-imposed burden on religion.
+On the contrary, the Defendants acknowledge that §107(2) was enacted to provide additional tax benefits exclusively to ministers, who did not receive in-kind housing from their churches.
+Section 107(2), therefore, by all accounts was intended to benefit religion.

 The second prong of the Lemon test is violated by government action that has a principal or primary effect that advances religion.
-Government action has the primary effect of advancing religion likely to be perceived as an endorsement of religion.
+Government action has the primary effect of advancing religion if it likely to be perceived as an endorsement of religion.
 Tax breaks provided preferentially to ministers cannot help but be perceived as an endorsement of religion.
 This, in fact, was the exact conclusion of the Supreme Court in Texas Monthly.
-The Government claims that giving lucrative financial benefits to ministries and churches to reduce the burden of housing costs does not give the appearance of religious endorsement, but the Government's reasoning is not convincing; it also does not reflect the views of the Supreme Court, requiring that tax benefits for religion be neutrally and generally available on the basis of secular criteria, as articulated in Texas Monthly.
+The Defendants claim that giving lucrative financial benefits to ministries and churches to reduce the burden of housing costs does not give the appearance of religious endorsement, but the Government's reasoning is not convincing; it also does not reflect the views of the Supreme Court, requiring that tax benefits for religion be neutrally and generally available on the basis of secular criteria, as articulated in Texas Monthly.
 Section 107(2) was enacted as a benefit to religion, in the heat of the Cold War, and it obviously gives real and apparent endorsement, as intended.

-Section 107(2) also has the effect of fostering governmental entanglement with religion.
-In order to limit the tax break provided by § 107(2) to religious clergy, the IRS must make complex, intrusive and subjective inquiries into religious matters.
-Unlike the situation in Walz, therefore, the exemption provided by § 107 actually increases the Government's entanglement with religion.
+Finally, §107(2) also has the effect of fostering governmental entanglement with religion.
+In order to limit the tax break provided by §107(2) to religious clergy, the IRS must make complex, intrusive and subjective inquiries into religious matters.
+Unlike the situation in Walz, therefore, the exemption provided by §107 actually increases the Government's entanglement with religion.

-The Supreme Court's holding in Texas Monthly ultimately represents the controlling application of the Lemon test to the present case: Preferential tax benefits to religion, that are not neutral and generally available to other taxpayers on the basis of secular criteria, violate the Establishment Clause.
-While all taxpayers would like to have exclusions and deductions to cover their housing costs, the reality is that only ministers of the clergy now get this break.
-Section 107(2), therefore, violates the Establishment Clause in a most obvious way by conditioning tax benefits on religious affiliation.
+The Supreme Court's holding in Texas Monthly ultimately represents the controlling application of the Lemon test to the present case: Preferential tax benefits to religion, that are not neutral and generally available to other taxpayers on the basis of secular criteria, violate the their housing costs, the reality is that only ministers of the clergy now get this break.
+Section benefits on religious affiliation.